betajippity/Nuparu/README.md

 * OpenSubdiv is built with Ptex and TBB support only.
 Other backends, such as OpenCL, are not included.
 * blosc is built without AVX2 support.
 * OpenVDB is built without ABI compatibility for OpenVDB 3.x.
+* dear imgui includes the core imgui library and the GLFW3/OpenGL3 implementation files.
 * All binary macOS libraries are built on at least macOS Mojave with macOS's Clang variant (Apple LLVM 10.0 or greater) using libc++.
 * All binary Windows libraries are built on Windows 10 using /MT with Visual Studio 2017.
 * All binary Linux libraries are built using GCC 8.2 or later on at least Fedora 29 and at least Red Hat Enterprise Linux (RHEL) 7.6.